 A tire that's underinflated by just 5 psi can potentially fail.
 An underinflated tire flexes more than a properly inflated tire, and that creates heat.
 Excessive heat can break down components and chemical bonds inside a tire.
 It's much like bending a wire coat hanger: Bend it far enough and long enough, and it will heat up and snap.
 It's especially important to be vigilant about tire pressure when the weather is hot and vehicle speeds are high.

 Where Do Automakers and the Government Stand?

-Indirect Vs. Direct TPMS
+Indirect vs. Direct TPMS

 There are two types of TPMS: indirect and direct.
 The lower-cost, indirect TPMS doesn't actually monitor air pressure.
-Rather, indirect systems use the antilock braking system's wheel-speed sensors to detect that one tire is rotating faster than its mates.
+Rather, indirect systems use the antilock braking system's wheel-speed sensor to detect that one tire is rotating faster than its mates.
 (An underinflated tire has a smaller circumference so it has to roll faster to keep up.)
 Thus, the margin of error of indirect systems is large.